This post may contain affiliate links.

 These kits are perfect for beginners who want to try making polymer clay earrings and other polymer clay jewelry.
 You can save time and get everything you need in one convenient package.
 Plus, they make great gifts!

-Polymer clay is an excellent material for making all kinds of jewelry, including clay earrings, beads, charms, and pendants necklaces.
+Polymer clay is an excellent material for making all kinds of jewelry, including clay earrings, beads, charms, and pendant necklaces.

 Looking for the best polymer clay kits for beginners?
 You’re in the right place!